matuteiglesias/journal/content/Business/2024-11-20_Developed_Comprehensive_Retail_Business_Strategies.md

 - Developed a comprehensive understanding of retail business management and financial strategies.
 - Created actionable plans for improving profit margins and managing investments.
 - Established legal frameworks for property management without requiring cousin involvement.
-- Identified personal development strategies to overcome perfectionism and enhance productivity.
+- Identified personal development strategies to overcome perfectionism and enhance [[productivity]].

 ### Pending Tasks
 - Implement the outlined retail tracking system and evaluate its effectiveness.